smithy-lang/smithy/docs/source/1.0/spec/aws/aws-ec2-query-protocol.rst

    member, if present.
 2. Use the value of the :ref:`xmlName trait <xmlName-trait>` applied to the member with the first letter capitalized, if present.
-3. Use the default value for the member:
+3. Use the default value for the member with the first letter capitalized, if
+   present:

    .. list-table::
        :header-rows: 1